freeipa/freeipa-pr-ci/doc/README.md

 ![phase-C](images/phase-C.svg)

-Once the job is finished (or killed), it will upload the logs to fedorapeople.org using rsync and `freeipa_pr_ci` ssh key.
+Once the job is finished (or killed), it will upload the logs to Amazon AWS S3 using awscli.
 These logs are publicly accessible and their URL will be generated and reported to the commit status of the PR's job.
 The commit status' *state* will change to one of `success`/`failure`/`error`.
 If any of the individual jobs for the PR are